 Students in the third year cohort focus on the interactions of learning, digital tools and creativity.
 Using the book Sparks of Genius (Root-Bernstein & Root-Bernstein, 2001) as their guide, students explore ways to integrate creative uses of digital tools into their work as educators.
 They also focus on professional leadership, the nature of compelling learning experiences and ways to make compelling learning experiences for others.
 To get a sense of learning experiences typical of the Year 3 Cohort, please explore prior years’ Year 3 Cohort course pages.

-MAET student Debbie McHorney created this welcome video to give you a taste of the MAET overseas experience in Galway:
+MAET alumna Debbie McHorney created this welcome video to give you a taste of the MAET Overseas experience in Galway:

 Why should I do it?